opennetadmin/ona-core/docs/developer.md

 API Documentation
 =================

 I am currently using apiary.io API schema method (api-blueprint).
-The file `ona-api-spec.apib` should be updated to reflect any changes to the API specification.
+The file `apiary.apib` should be updated to reflect any changes to the API specification.

 Once the file is updated, an updated version of the html document should be produced.
 Currently using aglio to do this:
-* `aglio -i apiary.apib -o www/api-doc.html`
+* `aglio -i apiary.apib -o www/docs.html`

 releasing
 =========